Jackie "Butch" Jenkins: Career

 Born Jack Dudley Jenkins in Los Angeles, the son of actress Doris Dudley, Jenkins made his film debut at the age of six in The Human Comedy (1943) as "Ulysses Macauley" after an MGM talent scout saw him playing on a Santa Monica beach and admired his high spirits.
-His performance as Mickey Rooney's younger brother (The Human Comedy) was well received and Jenkins was cast in a succession of films.
+His performance as Mickey Rooney's younger brother was well received and Jenkins was cast in a succession of films.

 He was given star billing for the 1946 film Boys' Ranch.
 Inspired by the real-life ranch in Texas, which provided a home and education to underprivileged boys, MGM promoted the film as a successor to Boys Town (1938).
 It co-starred James Craig, who also appeared in Jenkins' other films The Human Comedy and Little Mr. Jim.
 Jenkins' other films include National Velvet (1944), Our Vines Have Tender Grapes (1945), My Brother Talks to Horses (1947), The Bride Goes Wild (1948) Summer Holiday (1948), and his final film Big City (1948).

-Jenkins was one of several popular child actors at MGM during the early 1940s, and was educated at the studio's school along with other youngsters under contract to the studio such as Elizabeth Taylor, Margaret O'Brien, Claude Jarman Jr. and Darryl Hickman.
+Jenkins was one of several popular child actors at MGM during the 1940s, and was educated at the studio's school along with other youngsters under contract to the studio such as Elizabeth Taylor, Roddy McDowall, Margaret O'Brien, Dean Stockwell, Jane Powell, Claude Jarman Jr. and Darryl Hickman.

 He was regarded as a "scene-stealer" and was notable among the studio's child stars for not being conventionally "cute".
 He was described by film writers Sol Chaneles and Albert Wolsky as "an audience favourite as an all-American boy [with a] space between his teeth, freckles and a tousled mop of hair – a marked contrast to the pretty children who usually appeared on screen."
 Pauline Kael wrote approvingly of his effectiveness as a performer, saying that his appearance as a five-year-old who enjoys waving at trains in The Human Comedy helped elevate the film, while his performance in National Velvet made him "the little brother of everyone's dreams".
 In 1946, exhibitors (movie theater owners) voted him the second-most promising "star of tomorrow".